Master's Degree in Interdisciplinary Engineering

 Master of Science in Engineering

-The flexible program empowers you to choose your own path by electing courses in one or several engineering disciplines.
+Purdue University Northwest’s flexible engineering master’s degree program empowers you to choose your own path by electing courses in one or several engineering disciplines.
 We offer courses in computer, electrical, mechanical, civil, metallurgical and industrial engineering.
 You can apply for teaching and research assistantships that help build your knowledge, skills and network.

 We offer courses in a wide range of subjects, including communications, control systems, digital systems, software engineering, power and energy systems, mathematics, metallurgy, statistics and thermal sciences.
 The program offers a thesis and non-thesis option.

 Broaden your understanding of engineering with an array of advanced courses

 Deepen your expertise with advanced projects and coursework.